samc621/SneakerBot/README.md

 ### How to populate the .env file

-1. `PORT` is the port that the Node/Express API server will run on.
+1. `PORT` is the port that the Node/Express API server will run on, *defaults to 8080*.
 You can use any TCP/UDP port (0-65535) that is unused by another service e.g. Postgres on 5432.
 2. `DB_USERNAME` and `DB_PASSWORD` is the username/password combo for the Postgres user you created (see documentation above for assistance).
 3. `DB_NAME` is the name of the Postgres database you created.
 4. `DB_PORT` and `DB_HOST` are the Postgres defaults, `5432` and `localhost`, respectively.